NGloreous/HttpSysQueueDelegation/README.md

 This application delegates requests to one or more other applications.
 Its behavior is to round robin requests between all the configured destinations which are specified in [appsettings.json]( https://github.com/NGloreous/HttpSysQueueDelegation/blob/main/Delegator/appsettings.json).

+## YarpDelegator

+This is another example of a delegator application but it integrates with [YARP](https://github.com/microsoft/reverse-proxy) to leverage its config and routing system and also supports a mix of queue delegation and proxying of request.

 # Building

 You need to install the .NET 5.0 SDK.
 To build in Visual Studio, you need use 2019 and make sure it’s up to date.